Protection for VMware environments

 - Management: Deep Security has deployment scripts that can be used to script the deployment of the Deep Security Agent using various orchestration tools (Chef, Puppet, etc).
 Using the deployment scripts allows for easier deployment of the agent.
 These scripts also allow activation and assignment of policy.
 They help to reduce the manual intervention required and reduce the management cost when deploying the agent in a VMware environment.

 - Scan caching performance improvements and Scan storm optimization: In combined mode, the virtual appliance will do scan caching and scan storm optimization for Anti-Malware scanning.
 This allows the agent footprint on each VM to remain small because only a network driver needs to be installed.

-If you want to protect VMware environments without NSX, you can do so by deploying the Deep Security Agent to each of your VMs.
+If you want to protect VMware environments without the virtual appliance or NSX, you can do so by deploying the Deep Security Agent to each of your VMs.
 In this scenario, you don't need the Deep Security Virtual Appliance, since all protection is provided by the agents.
-By using the Deep Security Agent, you get all of the main features of Deep Security, namely: Anti-Malware, Integrity Monitoring, Firewall, Intrusion Prevention, Web Reputation, Log Inspection, and Application Control.
+By using the Deep Security Agent, you get all of main features of Deep Security, namely: Anti-Malware, Integrity Monitoring, Firewall, Intrusion Prevention, Web Reputation, Log Inspection, and Application Control.
 In addition, the agent has the following characteristics:

 - It is lightweight (a Smart Agent).
 Only the protection modules that you specify (for example, Anti-Malware and Integrity Monitoring) are installed using a policy that you set up on the manager.
 Further, Deep Security has a feature called 'recommendation scanning', which allows you to only assign rules necessary for the specific workload you are protecting.